Is the Seattle University MPA program the right fit for me?

 How long will it take for me to graduate?

-- Our program operates on the quarter system (Fall, Winter, Spring, and Summer); most of our students take two courses per quarter, with an average completion date of two years.
+- Our program operates on the quarter system (Fall, Winter, Spring, and Summer); most of our students take two courses per quarter, with an average completion date of two and a half years.

 - All of our MPA classes are conveniently offered during the evening or on Saturdays.